fe-moldark/wesleykent-website/using_nmap.markdown

 <br><br>

 ## Other
 Again, much more that can be said here.
 You can increase the verbosity, use tools to evade firewalls / IDS with spoofing, ways to save the results of the scan, etc. That's probably going further than is warranted for now, just know the options are out there.
-If you want to read more on nmap go [here](https://nmap.org/), or at the terminal just enter in `man nmap` for a detailed look into all the different flags, their meaning and how to use them.<br>
+If you want to read more on nmap go <a href="https://nmap.org/" target="_blank" rel="noopener noreferrer">here</a>, or at the terminal just enter in `man nmap` for a detailed look into all the different flags, their meaning and how to use them.<br>